KermitTheHuman/Terraform-Source-Swap/README.md

 This script reads `terragrunt.hcl` and swaps the source in the Terraform `*.tf` files for the module specified in `terragrunt.hcl`.
 This is useful when you want to swap the source of a module in other environments while using same Terraform root module.

+Feb.
+2025 Update:
 An additional option is to set the repo versioning.
 By using the wild card '*' you can set all calls in your script to other repos to a specific version.
 You can also change a specific module's source version by specifying the module name.

 ### Usage
 Enter a source-swap block as shown in the examples below.
-Be sure to comment out the block to avoid Terragrunt errors.
+Commenting out the block is not longer needed.
+Code was changed to remove the source-swap block during runtime.
 **Note**: This is not a function of Terragrunt.

 ```hcl